chuang76/Data-Structure/Greedy algo & MST.md

   2. greedy-choice property

-     - eating largest cookie is actually a good thing to do :cookie:
+     - eating largest cookie is actually a good thing to do

      - if we keep making locally optimal choices, then will lead to global optimal solution